 Pioneering & Bush Craft

 Want to hang out with your friends on the water?
 Canoeing is the perfect outdoor adventure!
-Campers will start by learning water safety, as well as basic grips and strokes in the camp lake.
-Canoeing is not a solo activity, so boys will have to work on communicating with their partner(s) if they want to advance to an off campus canoe excursion!
+Campers learn water safety and basic strokes on the camp lake to practice if they want to advance to an off camp canoe excursion.

 Swimming is a fun way to cool down on those hot summer days and practice a lifelong skill.
 Camp Arrowhead’s differentiated swim program helps boys who are new to swimming gain comfort and proficiency in the water and allows more advanced campers to fine tune their strokes.